allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 In **co-teaching** [[7]][CT], we simultaneously train two independent DNNs ([**Figure 6**](#figure6)), and let them exchange examples during the training.
 The *training feed* (learning samples) provided by the peer network should ideally consist only of clean samples.
 In CT, each network predicts which samples are clean and provides them to its counterpart.
-Deciding whether a sample is clean relies on the trick known from SPL: the sample's label is probably clean if its per-sample loss is low.
+Deciding whether a sample is clean relies on the trick known from SPL: the sample’s label is probably clean if its per-sample loss is low.

 <a id="figure6"></a><img src="/uploads/upload_ceb79563dd9b5b166331289cb77caa88.png" style="display:block;float:none;margin-left:auto;margin-right:auto;width:50%;margin-bottom:10px" alt="Co-operation is key to success, especially when you want to reduce noise in your garage band."/>